daveyoon/daveyoon.github.com/index.md

 ---

-I'm an engineering executive and like to build products/companies with world class teams solving meaningful problems.
+I'm a technical founder and like to build products/companies with great teams working on meaningful problems.
 I advise/invest in companies via [ylab](mailto:hello@ylab.co) and am exploring a new idea via [SPC](https://www.southparkcommons.com/).
 I like working at the intersection of technology, academia, and government.

 I was the CTO at [Samasource](https://sama.com) (recruited by Charlie Cheever) and built one of the early data labeling companies.
 We helped build key datasets for Uber, Google, OpenAI and grew fairly rapidly.
 I helped open the office in Nairobi and became active in the tech eco-system there.
 I'm a member of the local CTO community and helped start the local [Ruby](https://github.com/nairuby) group and like working with companies/organizations in that region.